jualon92/simpleAntiAfk/README.md

 ## How to Use

-1. Download and install the application.
+1. Download the msi installer
 2. Click the "Start" button to start the automatic actions.
 3. To stop the automatic actions, click the "Stop" button.

 ## Development

 This application was developed using Tauri

 For the frontend UI, we chose to use vanilla JavaScript and TypeScript due to their lightweight nature, along with Bulma CSS for its compact package size.

 For more information on how to develop with Tauri, please refer to the [official Tauri documentation](https://tauri.studio).